 As a result, the percent ownership that each shareholder has in the company remains unchanged, since each shareholder receives a proportionate number of new shares.

-Journalizing stock dividends is a bit more complicated than that of a cash dividend.
-As such, it is important to familiarize yourself with the step by step process.
+Journalizing stock dividends is a bit more complicated than journalizing cash dividends.
+It is important to familiarize yourself with the step-by-step process.

 Step 1